hannobraun/cnc-mill/README.md

 - **higher-voltage DC:** The stepper motors are going to need DC at a higher voltage than the controller.

 So I'm going to need a power supply that turns AC into DC, and possibly something else to step the DC up or down to meet the different requirements.
 As for the power supply, I've often seen [Meanwell](https://www.meanwell.com/) in various sets and such.
 Unless there's a good reason not to, I might just stick to that.

+### CAD Software

+I'd love to use [Fornjot](https://www.fornjot.app/), but it'll be a while before it's ready for a project like this.
+I hope that I can migrate the project to Fornjot eventually.

+Normally, I'd favor open source software, but since migration to Fornjot at a later stage is planned anyway, I don't see that as a priority.
+I've used OpenSCAD, FreeCAD, SolveSpace, and other open source options in the past, and I'd like to take this opportunity to try something new.

+I'm focusing the research on options that are free (or have a free tier) and support Linux:

+- [**OnShape:**](https://www.onshape.com/) Looks highly professional.
+Would certainly be an interesting learning experience.
+- [**SketchUp:**](https://sketchup.com/) Also looks interesting, although the website presents architecture and furniture use cases, versus the mechanical assemblies showcased on the OnShape website.
+Hard to say how relevant this will be for this project.
+- [**TinkerCAD:**](https://www.tinkercad.com/) Looks least interesting, judging from the website, as it stresses the beginner/education use case.
+Doesn't mean that it won't be more than capable enough for this project though.

 ### Enclosure